« Blog

-Families can be complicated, at least about some things.
-Making financial decisions together is usually one of those things.
+Families can be complex, especially when it comes to certain topics.
+Navigating financial decisions together is often one of those challenges.

-When a loved one needs long-term care (dad fell and broke his hip, mom’s Alzheimer’s has progressed, etc.), it raises a host of questions.
+When a loved one needs long-term care (e.g. Dad fell and broke his hip, Mom’s Alzheimer’s has progressed, etc.), it raises a host of questions.

-- The average long-term care need is about two years
+• The average long-term care need for women is approximately 3 years; for men, it's approximately 2 years

-- 14% of people need care for more than 5 years
+• 13% of people need long-term care for more than 5 years

-- The national average cost of a private room in a nursing home is over $8,000 per month (and over $18,000 per month in Manhattan!)
+• The national average cost of a private room in a nursing home is over $9,000 per month (a high-end nursing home in Manhattan can run over $25,000 per month)

 Basic questions like, “Where should (loved one) go?
+With the right support, can we keep them at home safely?
 How much does it cost?
 How will we pay for it?” can quickly give way to frustrating assumptions or long-simmering tensions:

-- Perceptions that one family member is better-prepared to pay than others
+• Perceptions that one family member is better-prepared to pay for care

-- Anger or shame that this was not dealt with before it was an urgent problem, who’s fault that is, etc.
+• Anger or shame that this was not dealt with before it was an urgent problem, who’s at fault, etc.

 The Solution: Make a Plan In Advance.
 If You Can.

-These after-the-fact discussions lead nowhere good.
 It’s much better to have a plan in place ahead of time.
-Sometimes long-term care insurance is a good part of the plan, sometimes it’s not.
+Oftentimes long-term care insurance is a good part of the plan, but sometimes it’s not.

 5 Ways You Can Start the Conversation with Your Parents(-in-Law)